Getting regular exercise is important for keeping mentally and physically healthy. It’s true whether you run, lift weights, or take a spin class.

 A good pair of running headphones should come with different earbud size options.
 That way you can select the bud that fits your ear best.

 Headphones that wrap around the ear aren’t great aesthetically.
 But if music is super important to you, this might be worth the sacrifice while you do cardio.

 It’s difficult to find high quality headphones in a range of colors.
 Most often you’ll find them in black or white.
-However, you should try to match the color of your headphones to your T-shirt or shorts for the best look.
+However, you should try to match the color of your headphones to your T-

 Building Your Gym Wardrobe